 You can make this in steps, starting ahead a few days and finishing on Thanksgiving or Christmas.

-The day of your dinner, complete the dressing recipe and bake for a total of about 50-60 minutes.
+Step 4: The day of dinner, complete the dressing recipe and bake for a total of 50-60 minutes.
 If you like a browned crisp top, take the foil off the last few minutes.
 Keep warm until serving time.

 Place leftover dressing into an airtight container, label and date.
 It's good for up to 4 days.
-Leftovers are good the next day and are deloicious for breakfast with scrambled eggs.
+Leftovers are delicious the next day for breakfast with scrambled eggs.

 For another gluten-free dressing or stuffing recipe, try my traditional herbed bread stuffing recipe.